Frequently asked questions

 Does the G-tube need to be replaced periodically?

 - Yes.
-Your G-tube will be replaced for the first time 6 weeks after surgery in clinic.
-After that, it will be replaced every 3 months.
+Your G-tube will be removed and re-inserted for the first time around 6 weeks after surgery in clinic.
+After that, it will be replaced every 3 to 6 months and as necessary.
+You will be instructed on how to do this in clinic.

 Does the G tube need to be flushed at all?